mihaiplesa/mihaiplesa.com/content/en/home/about.md

 I like doing stuff.
 You?

-Born in the capital of Transylvania in a family that's half artists half engineers, gained altitude in the United Kingdom and landed in the Cayman Islands.
+Born in the capital of Transylvania in a family that's half artists half engineers, gained altitude in the United Kingdom then eventually landed in the paradisiac Cayman Islands.

 #### likes
 * optimizations
 * humans && cats
-* hacking tech together for good (open source preferred)
+* creating tech together for good (open source preferred)
 * some biohacking and movement
 * music and film (you name it, especially Asian)